DaveRendell/keen-mind/src/content/conditions/exhaustion.md

-Some special abilities and environmental hazards, such as starvation and the long-term effects of freezing or scorching temperatures, can lead to a special condition called exhaustion.
+Some special abilities and environmental hazards, such as **starvation** and the long-term effects of **freezing or scorching temperatures**, can lead to a special condition called exhaustion.
 Exhaustion is measured in six levels.
 An effect can give a creature one or more levels of exhaustion, as specified in the effect's description.

 | Level | Effect                                         |
 |-------|------------------------------------------------|